CHTC/tutorial-rstudio-to-chtc/README.md

    When you are done, it should look like the following:

-   ![RStudio "rstudio-to-chtc" project window, with tutorial files](./.images/rstudio-project-with-tutorial-files-init.png)
+   ![RStudio "rstudio-to-chtc" project window, with tutorial files](./.images/rstudio-project-with-tutorial-files-init.png) You may need to press the refresh button to reload your `Files` panel

 ## Example Calculation Using RStudio